North Valley Community Foundation logo

 The day after Pearl Harbor, the FBI began rounding up leaders of the Japanese community and took them to both local and unknown prisons.
 Those who had the means and a place to work and reside out of the evacuation zone fled the west coast to escape imprisonment.
 The remaining innocents were forced into the primitive Assembly Centers.
 The prisoners were then transferred to 10 concentration camps constructed in desolate regions of the country, including the swamps of AR, that had two, the Jerome and Rohwer Concentration Camps.

-The Jerome Rohwer Pilgrimage allows survivors, descendants, and interested parties to learn about and discuss the continuing legacy and aftermath of America’s concentration camps.
+The Jerome Rohwer Pilgrimage allows survivors, descendants, and interested parties to learn about and discuss the continuing legacy and aftermath of US America’s concentration camps.
 One day of the Pilgrimage is a trip from Little Rock, AR to the concentration camp sites, with a program in McGehee, AR, that includes taiko drummers, and a short obon festival to honor the spirits of our ancestors.
 Learning and open conversation lead to understanding and healing.

 Jerome Concentration Camp, WWII, National Archive Photo